Battery Rebate QLD 2026: What Brisbane Homes Can Actually Claim

 Worked example: 10 kWh battery in Brisbane

-Brisbane household, existing 6.6 kW solar, fitting a 10 kWh battery.
+Brisbane home, existing 6.6 kW solar, adding a 10 kWh battery to cover the evening peak.

 30 secs · Free · No obligation